 Caribbean Wedding Customs

 Getting married in the Caribbean can be a truly fun and memorable experience.
-There are many customs that can be integrated in your ceremony to make it even more special.
+There are many customs that can be integrated into your ceremony to make it even more special.

 1. A dime placed in the bride's shoe on the day of the wedding will bring wealth and prosperity to couple.